Confined Population III Enrichment and the Prospects for Prompt Second-Generation Star Formation: Simulating a Supernova in a Minihalo

 To carry out ionizing radiation transfer, we center a spherical coordinate system on the current position of the star particle, and pixelize the angular coordinate using the {\tt HEALPix} scheme of \citet{Gorski:05} with $N_{\rm pix}=3072$ pixels.
 Within each angular pixel, we split the radial coordinate in the range $4\times10^{20}\,\textrm{cm}\leq r < 10^{24}\,\textrm{cm}$ (comoving), corresponding to $0.7\,\textrm{pc}\lesssim r <17\,\textrm{kpc}$ (physical), into $N_{\rm rad}=103$ logarithmic radial bins.
 For each volume element $E_{p,b}$ defined by an angular {\tt HEALPix} pixel $p$ and a radial bin $b$, and for each mesh cell $E_c$ defined by the cell index $c$, we compute the volume of the intersection of the two elements $V_{p,b;c}\equiv {\rm vol}(E_{p,b} \cap E_c)\geq 0$.
 In general, only a fraction of the cell lies within $E_{p,b}$.
 In this case, we recursively split the cell into sub-cells via an octree subdivision procedure and compute the contribution of the subcells lying within $E_{p,b}$ to the intersection volume; the recursion is continued until a desired accuracy is achieved.
-Armed with the intersection volumes, we compute the average case-$B$ hydrogen recombination rate $\dot n_{{\rm rec},p,b}$ evaluated under the assumption of full ionization (as in the standard Str\"omgren calculation) within each $E_{p,b}$ via \beq \dot n_{{\rm rec},p,b} = \frac{1}{V_{p,b}}\sum_{c} \alpha_{{\rm rec},B}(T_c) n_c^2 V_{p,b;c} , \eeq where $V_{p,b}={\rm vol}(E_{p,b})\approx \sum_c V_{p,b;c}$, $T_c$ and $n_c$, are, respectively the temperature and density of hydrogen nuclei within the cell, and $\alpha_{{\rm rec},B}(T)$ is the hydrogen recombination coefficient.
+Armed with the intersection volumes, we compute the average case-$B$ hydrogen recombination rate $\dot n_{{\rm rec},p,b}$ evaluated under the assumption of full ionization (as in the standard Str\"omgren calculation) within each $E_{p,b}$ via \beq \dot n_{{\rm rec},p,b} = \frac{1}{V_{p,b}}\sum_{c} \alpha_{{\rm rec},B}(T_c) n_c^2 V_{p,b;c} , \eeq where $V_{p,b}={\rm vol}(E_{p,b})\approx \sum_c V_{p,b;c}$.
+In Equation (\ref{eq:n_dot}), $T_c$ and $n_c$, are, respectively the temperature and density of hydrogen nuclei within the cell, and $\alpha_{{\rm rec},B}(T)$ is the hydrogen recombination coefficient.
 Within each bin, we compute the approximate integral of $4\pi r^2 \dot n_{{\rm rec},p}(r)$ along the radial direction (now replacing the bin index $b$ with the continuous radial coordinate $r$) and determine the pixel-specific Str\"omgren radius $R_{{\rm S},p}$ that solves the equation \beq Q ({\rm H}) = \int_0^{R_{{\rm S},p}} 4\pi r^2 \dot n_{{\rm rec},p}(r) dr . \eeq We assume that no ionizing radiation penetrates to radii $r\geq R_{{\rm S},p}$.
 At smaller radii, we compute the local ionizing photon number flux (in the units of $\textrm{photons}\,\textrm{cm}^{-2}\,\textrm{s}^{-1}$) using \beq f_r(r) = \frac{1}{4\pi r^2} \left[Q ({\rm H}) - \int_0^{r} 4\pi r^2 \dot n_{{\rm rec},p}(r') dr' \right] . \eeq The local ionizing flux is then used to compute the local photoionization parameter for cell $c$ lying within the pixel $p$ with a center at a radius $r_c$ via $\xi_p(r)=4\pi h\nu f_p (r_c) /n_c$.
 Given a value of the photoionization parameter, the photoionization equilibrium temperature of the gas and the chemical abundances within the cell are evaluated via table lookup (see Section \ref{sec:chemistry}).
 The computation is fully parallel and is repeated at every hydrodynamic time step.
 We do not compute the radiation pressure from Thomson scattering and photoionizations.
-This radiative transfer scheme is not explicitly photon conserving and is not designed to correctly reproduce the ionization front kinematics, but it is sufficiently accurate in the present context where the sole interest is in the hydrodynamic response of the gas to photoionization heating and its impact on supernova blastwave dynamics.
+This radiative transfer scheme is not explicitly photon conserving and is not designed to correctly reproduce the ionization front kinematic especially when an R-type ionization front is expected, but it is sufficient to reproduce the basic hydrodynamic response of the gas to photoionization heating.